jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 There are two main ways to use *HTTP Switchboard* ("HTTPSB"), and then there is everything in between and beyond.
 Basically: your choice.

-One important thing to remember though, whatever the approach you use, the preset lists of blocked hosts can still be used to block the ad servers, trackers, malware, nuisance, etc. of the internet.
+One important thing to remember though, regardless of the approach you choose, the preset lists of blocked hosts is useful to block the ad servers, trackers, malware, nuisance, etc. of the internet.

 ## The block-all/allow-exceptionally approach